TransparencyInternationalLithuania/parasykjiems.lt/README.md

 ## Mail setup

-There is a 'process_mail' command, which takes an email message from stdin and processes it as if it was a response to an enquiry.
+There is a 'process_message' command, which takes an email message from stdin and processes it as if it was a response to an enquiry.

 Our system is tested with Postfix, but other mail systems which can